Seasonal discount $20 off any service! All services come with a 1 year warranty on parts and labor

 This makes it easy to fit machine servicing into your regular errands.
 If you're located outside of the Olympia/Lacey area and would like an in home pickup there is a one time trip charge of $79.95 plus $1.50 per mile outside of the Olympia/Lacey city limits.

-Turnaround depends on demand, but most machines are serviced within 7–10 business days.
-If parts need to be ordered, it may take a little longer — I’ll always keep you updated.
-If you're first in line you could get the machine back in as quick as one day (compared to the big box competitors turn around time of about 2 weeks).
+Turnaround depends on demand, but most machines are serviced within 2-3 days.
+If parts need to be ordered, it may take a little longer — we’ll always keep you updated.
+If you're first in line, you could get the machine back in as quick as one day (compared to the big box competitors' turnaround time of about 2 weeks).

 Lower prices: My services cost up to $160 less per machine.